 A subgraph is \emph{non-trivial} if it has a component which is not a vertex.
 An outer automorphism $\Phi \in \mathrm{Out}(F_n)$ is \emph{irreducible}, if every topological representative $(f, \Gamma)$ of $\Phi$, where $\Gamma$ has no valence-one vertices and no non-trivial $f$-invariant forests, is irreducible.
 A free-by-cyclic group $G$ is \emph{irreducible}, if $G$ admits a splitting $G \cong F_n \rtimes_{\Phi} \mathbb{Z}$, with $\Phi \in \mathrm{Out}(F_n)$ irreducible.
 Note that by \cite{Mutanguha2021}, if $G$ is irreducible then the monodromy associated to every fibred splitting of $G$ is an irreducible outer automorphism.

-The \emph{stretch factor} of an irreducible outer automorphism $\Phi$ is the minimum of the stretch factors of the irreducible topological representatives of $\Phi$.
-Such a minimum exists by \Cref{min}.
-Any train track representative $(f, \Gamma)$ of $\Phi$ realises the stretch factor of $\Phi$.
-For a general outer automorphism $\Phi$, we define the stretch factor of $\Phi$ to be the maximum of the set of stretch factors of the non-zero strata of any relative train track representative.
+The \emph{stretch factor} of an irreducible outer automorphism $\Phi$ is the infimum of the stretch factors of the irreducible topological representatives of $\Phi$.
+By the proof of Theorem~1.7 in \cite{BestvinaHandel1992}, the infimum is realised.
+We will write $\lambda(\Phi)$ to denote the stretch factor of $\Phi$.

 \begin{lemma} Let $n \geq 2$ and $C > 1$.
 There exist at most finitely many conjugacy classes of irreducible elements in $\mathrm{Out}(F_n)$ with stretch factor at most $C$. \end{lemma}